 “This nigra’s sure getting uppity!” decided Cuba’s lily white Stalinist rulers--and they pounced.
 Samizdats smuggled

 Tamayo’s “disobedience” (against a regime hailed by “free spirits” from Johnny Depp to Bonnie Raitt) continued in proportion to his beatings and tortures.
 Tamayo remained –literally– “bloodied but unbowed.”
 Even Amnesty International recognized his plight and designated him an official “Prisoner of Conscience.
 His exasperating defiance simply prompted the regime hailed by Jesse Jackson, Charles Rangel and Danny Glover to more merciless beatings and to bump-up his sentence to 36 years in Castro’s dungeons.

 A little perspective: After conviction for planting bombs in public places (by a judiciary process declared scrupulously fair by the attending international press and human rights organizations) Nelson Mandela got a lighter sentence than did Tamayo for a peaceful protest.
-Needless to add, the regime that jailed Mandela was universally embargoed and condemned-- and with particular virulence by the precise parties who hail Castro (who forbids any and all international human rights groups/observers/etc. from so much as setting foot in his fiefdom).
+Needless to add, the regime that jailed Mandela was universally embargoed and condemned-- and with particular virulence by the

 "There's one place where Fidel Castro stands out head-and-shoulders above the rest.
 That is in his love for human rights and liberty!"
 Thus gushed Nelson Mandela himself (!) in 1991.